M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: M obius fabrication and parametrization

 \section{M\"obius fabrication and parametrization}

-The 3D design of the M\"obius strip was drawn with the OpenSCAD software by rotating a rectangle by 180$^{\circ}$ while its center travels along a circle of radius $R$.
-The sidelengths of the rectangle are $W$, which is fixed to 15 $\mu$m, and $h$, which corresponds to the M\"obius strip thickness, and varies from 1 to 5 $\mu$m.
-The radius $R$ varies from 40 to 60 $\mu$m.
-The notations are reported in Fig.~\ref{fig:SEM}.\\ The microlasers were then fabricated by Direct Laser Writing (DLW) lithography using a Photonic Professional GT system with negative resist IP-G780 both developed and manufactured by the company Nanoscribe \cite{2PP}.
-The resist was doped by $0.5$ wt\% pyrromethene 597 laser dye (by the company Exciton) which is homogeneously distributed in the bulk host resist \cite{pyramid}.
+The M\"obius strip was designed by rotating a rectangle by 180$^{\circ}$ while its center travels along a circle of radius $R$.
+The geometric parameters are explained in Fig.~\ref{fig:SEM}.
+The width is fixed $W=15~\mu$m.
+The radius $R$ varies from $40$ to $60~\mu$m, and the thickness $h$ varies from $1$ to $5~\mu$m.

+The microlasers were fabricated by direct laser writing lithography using a Photonic Professional GT system with negative resist IP-G780 from the Nanoscribe company \cite{2PP}.
+The resist was doped by $0.5$ wt\% pyrromethene 597 laser dye (by the company Exciton), which is homogeneously distributed in the bulk host resist \cite{pyramid}.
 Each cavity is supported by six circular pylons to avoid coupling with the glass substrate.
-A Scanning Electronic Microscope (SEM) image of a M\"obius strip microlaser is shown in Fig.~\ref{fig:SEM}. \\ A standard parametrization of a M\"obius strip surface $\vec r=\vec F(\varphi,w)$ is
+A scanning electron microscope (SEM) image of a M\"obius strip microlaser is shown in Fig.~\ref{fig:SEM}.